 “This is because the Labour manifesto committed to publishing a roadmap for business taxation within six months of the election, and the Chancellor has confirmed this will come during the Autumn Statement.
 The headlines are dominated by how to raise funds to fill the £22 billion ‘budget black hole’.
 However, with the government already ruling out increases to income tax, employee national insurance and VAT, the Chancellor is likely look to other areas to generate revenue: employer national insurance, various duties, including fuel and potentially some sector specific proposals.”

 “This means business cashflow will be critical.
 As a country, we must help ensure businesses of all sizes have access to flexible financial products and solutions that provide ready capital, enabling control of their operations.
 But the government must also take action.
 Increased financial pressure to businesses could be too much to bear for some without cutting staff, and these are the companies who need targeted help from the government.
-For example, tax incentives or greater access to finance could be critical areas that could unlock growth and push our economy forward.
-We strong
+For example, tax incentives or greater access to finance could be critical areas that could unlock growth and push our economy forward. “

 Conclusion: A Call for Careful Consideration